V1B3hR/AiMedRes/roadmapsecurity.md

-# 🛡️ DuetMind Adaptive – Security & Compliance Roadmap (Verified September 2025)
+# 🛡️ AimMedRes – Security & Compliance Roadmap (Verified September 2025)

 ## Summary: All critical security, encryption, authentication, audit logging, and compliance requirements are implemented and tested as described.
 Gaps and ongoing work clearly marked.